 Benefits Of Mulching A Vegetable Garden

-Mulching a vegetable garden has many benefits, and using mulch to control weeds is a major one.
-But not only does it prevent weeds in a vegetable garden, it also prevents water evaporation.
+Mulching a vegetable garden has many benefits, and using it to control weeds is a major one.
+But not only does it prevent weeds, it also prevents water evaporation.
 A thick layer of mulch helps to keep the soil moist longer, which means less watering.

-Mulching vegetables also keeps the soil and plant roots cooler so plants are less susceptible to drought conditions in the heat of the summer.
-And it can even help to lessen the chance of many common vegetable pests and diseases.
+Mulching vegetables also keeps the soil and roots cooler so plants are less susceptible to drought conditions in the heat of the summer.
+Plus it can even help to lessen the chance of many common vegetable pests and diseases.